ouagadougou

 Language:

-Ouagadougou, the capital of Burkina Faso, predominantly features Moore as its most spoken language, used by the Mossi ethnic group.
-French, the official language, is also widely spoken, particularly in administrative and educational contexts.
+In Ouagadougou, the capital of Burkina Faso, the most commonly spoken language is Mossi.
+French, the official language of Burkina Faso, is also widely spoken, particularly in educational and governmental contexts.
 Other languages spoken include Dyula and Fulfulde, reflecting the city's diverse ethnic communities.
-The city's linguistic landscape mirrors Burkina Faso's multilingual nature.